SAFD NATIONAL STAGE COMBAT WORKSHOPS - TEACHER CERTIFICATION WORKSHOP (TCW)

 The SAFD does not guarantee acceptance into the TCW for individuals submitting application materials.
 Individuals who fulfill all application requirements in a timely manner will be given full consideration.
 The SAFD does not discriminate on the basis of race, color, national origin, age, disability, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, or political beliefs.
 In addition, the TCW Admissions Review Board reserves the right to weigh physical space and pedagogical needs when determining acceptance.

-If you have any questions regarding the 2019 TCW, please submit your questions to Christina Traister, NSCW Coordinator at email@example.com
+If you have any questions regarding the 2022 TCW, please submit your questions to NSCW Coordinator at email@example.com

 Please read the following before you apply:

-The online application is scheduled to open between February 1 – March 29, 2019
+The online application will be open between February 1 – April 1, 2022

-The closing date for all online applications will be March 29, 2019.
+The closing date for all online applications has been extended to April 1, 2022.

 Once the online application is open for submissions, each applicant will have access to their application files so they are free to add, adjust, and amend their application before they submit.